-William Hill Sportsbook is offering a $150 free-bet and a $10 bonus for new users.
+William Hill Sportsbook is offering a $500 free-bet for new users.
 As one of the global leaders in sports betting, it is now available in several states across the US.

 BetMGM has a 100% deposit match in West Virginia, up to $1,000, and an additional $25 on the house.